 Now, let’s get into it!

 $ Convenience Store: Japanese convenience stores, affectionately called “conbini’s”, are everywhere you look.
 There are three major chains that exist all across Japan: Lawson, 7-11, and FamilyMart.
-For a quick and delicious snack, look out for their neon logos, which are on nearly every street in Tokyo.
+For a quick and delicious snack, look out for their neon logos, lining every street in Tokyo.
 Japanese convenience stores are extremely clean and offer a variety of great options.
 Try out the pastries, onigiri (rice balls), ramen bowls, bento boxes, multi-flavored kit-kats, and more.
-We highly recommend immersing yourself in Japanese city culture by checking out the different options at nearby convenience stores.
+We recommend immersing yourself in Japanese city culture by checking out the different options at these convenience stores.
 If you are traveling with kids, this is a great place to explore; conbinis offer something for every appetite.

 $$ Suke6 Diner: When this shop opens at 8am there is usually a good crowd of hungry folks ready to enjoy freshly-baked pastries, coffee/tea , and western-style breakfast plates.
 Suke6 is known for its hip interior design, good food, and massive drink menu.
 Check out this diner-style restaurant to kick your morning into high gear!

 From Asakusa, take a taxi/uber to Yoyogi Park, or hop on the train from Asakusa to Harajuku Station (one transfer).

 Japan’s first successful aircraft flight took place on this site in 1910.
 And in 1945, it became “Washington Heights”, the base for U.S. officers during the Allied occupation of Japan.